Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: Interacting simulated annealing models

-Last, but not least, it is well known that Boltzmann-Gibbs measures' sampling is related to the problem of minimizing the potential function $V$.
-The central idea is that $\mu_{\beta}$ tends to concentrate on $V$'s minimizers as the inverse temperature $\beta$ tends to infinity.
-To be more precise, we provide an exponential concentration inequality in Lemma \ref{lemme-conc-Gibbs}. \\ In this context, the IPS algorithm can be interpreted as a sequence of interacting simulated annealing ({\em abbreviate ISA}) algorithms.
+In this context, the IPS algorithm can be interpreted as a sequence of interacting simulated annealing (\textit{abbreviate ISA}) algorithms.
 As they involve a population of $N$ individuals, evolving according to genetic type processes (selection, mutation), ISA methods also belong to the rather huge class of evolutionary algorithms for global optimization.
-These algorithms consist in exploring a state space with a population associated with an evolution strategy, i.e. an evolution based on selection, mutation and crossover.
-See \cite{Goldberg} or \cite{Le-Riche} and the references therein for an overview.
+These algorithms consist in exploring a state space with a population associated with an evolution strategy, that is, an evolution based on selection, mutation and crossover.
+See \cite {Goldberg} or \cite{Le-Riche} and the references therein for an overview.
 As these algorithms involve complex, possibly adaptive strategies, their analysis is essentially heuristic, or sometimes asymptotic (see \cite{Cerf} for general convergence results on genetic algorithms).
-The reader will also find in \cite{DM-M-Efini} a proof for a ISA method of the a.s. convergence to the global minimum in the case of a finite state space, when the time $n$ tends to infinity, and as soon as the population size $N$ is larger than a critical constant that depends on the oscillations of the potential fitness functions and the mixing properties of the mutation transitions. \\
+The reader will also find in \cite{DM-M-Efini} a proof for a ISA method of the a.s. convergence to the global minimum in the case of a finite state space, when the time $n$ tends to infinity, and as soon as the population size $N$ is larger than a critical constant that depends on the oscillations of the potential fitness functions and the mixing properties of the mutation transitions.